leo-pro/template-nextjs-styled-components/README.md

 </p>

 ##

-Made With ❤️ & NextJS/Styled-components by [Leonardo Alves](https://www.linkedin.com/in/leonardoalvess/)
+Made with ❤️ & NextJS by [Leonardo Alves](https://www.linkedin.com/in/leonardoalvess/)